 5 Tips for Booking a ticket on the Alaska Ferry and Preparing for your trip

 Reading the Alaska Ferry schedule is notoriously challenging and will require some time and patience, but you can handle it!
 I recommend FIRST going to the sailing calendar and filter (upper right hand corner) for the port or ports you want to go to.
-For example, “Bellingham” for the ports and ferries that serve Bellingham, same for “Juneau”.
+For example, “Bellingham” for the ports and ferries that serve Bellingham.
 This will give you a sense of the general schedule for ferries going in and out of that port (which ferries, and which days of the week).
-You’ll need to change ferries if you’re heading to a port that the Bellingham ferry doesn’t go to (such as Sitka or Gustavus/Glacier Bay, for both of these you will change ferries in Juneau), or if you want to spend a few days in a port on the way.
+You’ll need to change ferries if you’re heading to a port that the Bellingham ferry doesn’t go to (such as Sitka or Gustavus/Glacier Bay), or if you want to spend a few days in a port on the way.
 For example, you might want to spend two days in Ketchikan and then continue to Juneau.
 Once you have an idea of how the schedule is working for where you want to go, then go to the Sailing Search, which is where you can actually book.
 If you want to get a sense of what the fares might be before the booking stage, try using this fare estimator, which is a very helpful tool (especially if you’re looking to book a cabin).

-- Get to the Bellingham terminal early (they start boarding around 3pm).
-Boarding early makes the whole experience more relaxed and gives you time to settle in (especially if you’re not in a cabin and need to find a space for the journey) and get to know the ship before departing.
+Get to the Bellingham terminal early.
+Boarding early makes the whole experience more relaxed and gives you time to settle in.
+This is especially true if you’re not in a cabin and need to find a space for the journey.
+Spend a few minutes getting to know the ship before departing.
 If you take Amtrak from Seattle or Everett and arrive in the morning, you can stow your luggage in lockers at the Bellingham ferry terminal and explore Bellingham for a few hours.

 What should I pack for the Alaska Ferry?

-- Over the counter meds you might want, including Dramine or Bonine for motion sickness (on some ferries you can buy basics but not all, don’t count on being able to do this)
+Over the counter meds you might want, including Dramamine or Bonine for motion sickness (on some ferries you can buy basics but not all, don’t count on being able to do this)

-- Waterbottle: Any bottle will work to refill on the ferry, but I love this one because it keeps water cold or hot and have a straw making it easy to drink out of.
+Waterbottle: Any bottle will work to refill on the ferry, but I love Hydroflasks because they keeps water cold or hot and have a straw making it easy to drink out of.
 Grab one here at REI or here on Amazon.

-- Rain gear: this will make it enjoyable for you to spend some time out on deck!
+Rain gear: this will make it enjoyable for you to spend some time out on deck!
 Rain gear is helpful for wind protection as well as rain (wind is guaranteed from the ships movement as well as normal wind, rain is likely).
 If you are going ashore anywhere, this is also vital (it also helps with bug protection if you’re camping ashore).
 I recommend either this REI brand rain jacket or this Marmot one you can shop for on Amazon for waterproofness, comfort and durability.
 Rain pants can be uncomfortable for hiking, but they are perfect for sitting on a wet deck of the ferry, or a wet log ashore and offer really good bug protection!
 These REI rainpants are the best I’ve found and also come in plus, tall and petite sizes!

-- Shoes that are comfortable and slip on for walking around the ferry (Crocs are perfect – make sure you have the kind without closed toes for wet environments)
+Shoes that are comfortable and slip on for walking around the ferry (Crocs are perfect – make sure you have the kind without closed toes for wet environments)